GitMirroring/mediagoblin/docs/source/siteadmin/deploying.rst

 virtualenv and Nginx on a .deb or .rpm-based GNU/Linux distribution.

 Experts may of course choose other deployment options, including Apache.
-See our `Deployment wiki page
-<https://web.archive.org/web/20200817190402/https://wiki.mediagoblin.org/Deployment>`_ for for more details.
 Please note that we are not able to provide support for these alternative deployment options.

 .. note::